CaiB/SMSM/README.md

 ## Installation
 Prerequisite: [.NET 6](https://dotnet.microsoft.com/en-us/)
 - Make sure your Minecraft server is set up and ready to run.
-- Decide if you want to use an existing account, or create a new service account (recommended).
-Create it if necessary, and make sure the password is not set to expire.
-Ideally this should be a non-administrative account.
-- Place the SMSM files into a location where the chosen account has permissions to access (e.g. `C:\Program Files\SMSM\`)
+- Place the SMSM files into a general location (e.g. `C:\Program Files\SMSM\`)
-- Make sure the service account also has write permissions to the Minecraft server directory.
 - Copy the sample config `SampleConfig.json` to a convenient location (recommended in the same location as the server `.jar`), and optionally rename it.
 - Edit the config, making sure to set `Name`, `ServerDir`, `JavaPath`, `ServerJar`, and the `Schedule`.
 Change any other settings you desire.
 See below for explanations.
 - Open an **Administrative** PowerShell window, and `cd` to the location where you placed SMSM.
 - Run `.\Install-SMSM.ps1` and answer the prompts.
+Don't close this window when done.
 - Your service should now be installed.
-Verify by using `services.msc`, look for the name `Minecraft server ____ (SMSM)`.
+Verify by using `services.msc`, look for the name `Minecraft Server ____ (SMSM)`.
+It should be stopped, do not start it yet.
+- Assign the user `NT Service\<Name>` (as shown by the install script) write permissions to the folder where SMSM is installed, as well as the entire Minecraft server folder and all contents.
+This is the service account that the server will run under, and it has minimal permissions.
 - Start the service.
 This is only required this first time, it will auto-start at boot from now on.
 - Make sure the service shows as `Running`, and you receive no errors trying to start it.
 - Your Minecraft server should be running.
 You're done!